W-Floyd/solus-deepin/README.md

 ### TODO

-* ensure all reasonable desktop apps may run without interfering with another DE (file-manager possible exempt).
+**Apps that run on an otherwise stock Solus (Budgie) install**

+- [x] Calculator
+- [x] Calendar (though it's pretty much useless)
+- [x] File Manager
+- [x] Image Viewer
+- [ ] Movie (still need to build)
+- [x] Music
+- [ ] Picker (may not be possible?)
+- [ ] Screen Recorder (may not be possible?)
+- [x] Screenshot
+- [x] System Monitor
+- [x] Terminal
+- [x] Voice Recorder

+***

-  * a secondary goal is to validate core packages and strip un-needed rundeps (and add those that are required).
+* validate core packages and strip un-needed rundeps (and add those that are required).
 This one is hard though, we'll see.
 * check if `deepin-music` is using vendored libraries and transition off of them if possible.
 * check on how to make sure `setcap cap_kill,cap_net_raw,cap_dac_read_search,cap_sys_ptrace+ep /usr/bin/deepin-system-monitor` is run so that network speed monitoring may be achieved.
+* validate touchpad swipe shortcuts (specifically, 4/5 fingered ones, which my current machine does not support), see if I need to drop the Arch patch to `deepin-daemon` (it seems to be a decision to disable 3 finger tapping being intercepted, leaving it open for, say, following links, or pasting, the former being something I use often)

 ### Updates

+*2018-03-26.2* - Did a full rebuild with my scripts, ironed out the last of the run/build_dep file issues.
+Also sorted out which apps run solo (and made sure they had the right rundeps), and *started* on a bit of making sure lower level components actually have the rundeps they need (`deepin-daemon` so far has been tested a little)

+***

 *2018-03-26.1* - Things are going to slow down now, reasons being:
 * I've gotten the main desktop done, it's mainly peripheral apps now.
 If updates come out, I'll try to make sure I upgrade and all that.
 * I'm going to be busy (getting a job), I won't have a ton of time to dump into this.
 Make no promises, tell no lies, aye?
+* Internet isn't real good for me where I'm at now, it'll be a few months before that might change for the long run.

-I am running this desktop fully at the moment, so I am testing it through use, but it also means I might not catch corner-case features that I don't know about.
+I am running this desktop fully at the moment, so I *am* testing it through use, but it also means I might not catch corner-case features that I don't know about.
+This project is for me after all, I only feel motivated about what's important to me.

 ***